Biden, G7 leaders announce joint declaration of support for Ukraine at NATO summit

 Zelenskyy was critical of the joint statement, saying in a tweet Tuesday that it was "unprecedented and absurd" that there was no defined timeframe regarding Ukraine's admittance to NATO.
 But on Wednesday, he acknowledged in a tweet that his country understands "that Ukraine cannot become a member of NATO while there is a war ongoing."

-The outcome of NATO summit was a "much needed and meaningful success for Ukraine," Zelenskyy said in brief remarks alongside the G7 leaders, after which he and Mr. Biden met for a bilateral meeting.
+The outcome of NATO summit was a "much needed and meaningful success for Ukraine," Zelenskyy said in brief remarks alongside the G7 leaders.

 "The Ukrainian delegation is bringing home a significant security victory for Ukraine, for our country, for our people, for our children," the Ukrainian president said.
 "It opens for us absolutely new security opportunities."